Water supply and sanitation in Canada: Provinces and territories

-The Federal Government
+Federal government

 The federal government has certain specific responsibilities relating to water, such as fisheries and navigation, as well as exercising certain overall responsibilities such as the conduct of external affairs.
 Within the federal government, over 20 departments and agencies have responsibilities for freshwater.
 The 1987 Federal Water Policy, which remains valid today, has two main goals with respect to water: To protect and enhance the quality of the water resource and to promote the wise and efficient management and use of water.
 The Canada Water Act (proclaimed on September 30, 1970) provides the framework for cooperation with provinces and territories in the conservation, development, and utilization of Canada's water resources.
 The Canadian Environmental Protection Act, 1999, completes the framework for the protection and of water resources.
 Environment Canada is the federal department (Ministry) in charge of conserving and protecting Canada's water resources.
 Health Canada is the federal department in charge of protecting the health of all Canadians by developing the Guidelines for Canadian Drinking Water Quality in partnership with the provinces and territories.
 Housing, Infrastructure and Communities Canada, a department established in 2002, is a focal point for the Government of Canada on infrastructure issues and programs within the larger Transport, Infrastructure and Communities (TIC) portfolio.